Why we are diagnosing disease too late

-We don't want to be seen as "the sort of person who goes running to the doctor" whenever anything feel out of the oerdinary.
+We don't want to be seen as "the sort of person who goes running to the doctor" whenever anything feels out of the ordinary.

-Or it might just be difficult to visit a doctor and don't want to jump through the hoops and waiting room visits to do it.
+Or it might just be difficult to visit a doctor due to location, availability of doctors, or that we don't want to sit in a waiting room of a walk-in clinic for hours on end.

 Many serious diseases lack symptoms until advanced

 If you ask most physicians if pancreatic cancer is a terminal cancer they will say "yes".
-But the reality is that it is mainly deadly because it is caught very late.
-And it is caught late because there are rarely early symptoms.
-Almost all cancer that you can't see (eg. skin cancer) or feel (eg. testicular cancer and breast cancer) do not tend to cause symptoms in the early stages of the disease.
+But the reality is that it is deadly because it is generally detected in a very late stage.
+Pancreatic cancer is caught late because there are rarely early symptoms.
+Almost all cancers that you can't see or feel, tend to cause specific symptoms only in the late stages of the disease.

-Other major disease also tend to hide their symptoms.
-This might be due to the fact that our bodies have a lot of built in "plasticity" so an organ can become quite diseases before function is severely impair.
-This might be due to the disease causing small enough changes in how you feel that you just attribute it to getting old.
-A small number of fatal conditions like aneurysms very rarely give any warning at all before they become deadly.
-And finally, some conditions give conflicting signals.
-For example, kidney cancer often materializes as a pain in the shoulder and prostate cancer is often felt as a pain in the thigh!
+Many other major diseases tend to have delayed symptoms.
+This might be due to the fact that our bodies have built in "plasticity" allowing an organ can become quite diseased before function is severely impaired.
+A small number of fatal conditions, like brain aneurysms, very rarely give any warning at all before they become deadly.
+There are some conditions which can give conflicting signals.
+For example, liver cancer can present as a pain in the shoulder and kidney cancer can present as back pain.

 Doctors have trouble being a good backstop

-Doctors also have to make pragmatic decisions when a patient presents with symptoms.
-For example, in the abdomen there are several thousand medical conditions that share 300 or so common symptoms.
+Doctors have to make pragmatic decisions when a patient presents with symptoms.
+For example, in the abdomen there are thousands of medical conditions that share hundreds of common symptoms.

-They might be discouraged by cost pressures in the health system from investigating low probably diagnoses, even if they have serious consequences for the patient.
+Due to cost pressures in the health system, doctors may be discouraged from investigating low probability diagnoses, even if they have serious consequences for the patient.